commongear/gt2/extract/README.md

 - A few cars have the wrong scale. (e.g. some of the Miatas)
 - Some cars have slightly wrong-looking wheel positions.
 - Rare: decals occasionally flicker.
-- Texture extraction is not pixel perfect.
-Occasionally, the wrong palette is used when there are nearby UV islands in the texture.
 - I completely made up the geometry for wheels ;-)